rouzinho/Dynamic-Neural-Curiosity/README.md

 ## Reproduce the experiment

 The experiment is done across 2 computers : one running the panda simulation along with the robot controller with ROS melodic.
-The other computer run the DNFs and the other packages.
+The other computer run the DNFs and the other packages with ROS Noetic.
+Make sure the computers can communicate with each other with ROS.

 ### Prerequisites